oopaze/Web-Scraping/README.md

 FacePrices: Takes the prices in facebook's market place of a product passed

-For now, enjoy this guys!
+That's it for now.
+Enjoy this, guys!